Sandy Hook Parents Sue Conspiracy Theorist Alex Jones Over Claim Shooting Was 'Fake'

 Both lawsuits detail the case of Lucy Richards, a Florida woman who was sentenced to five months in prison for threatening Pozner.
 The judge in the case also ruled Richards would "not be permitted to access a list of conspiracy-based websites upon her release, including InfoWars. ...
 Ms. Richard's arrest and sentencing are an ominous reminder of the danger posed by Mr. Jones' continuing lies about the Plaintiffs' alleged role in faking Sandy Hook."

-The lawsuits contend the defendants acted with malice and their defamatory publications have injured the plaintiffs' reputation and image, and they have exposed them to "public and private hatred, contempt, and ridicule."
+The lawsuits contend the defendants acted with malice and their defamatory publications have injured the plaintiffs' reputation and image and that they have exposed them to "public and private hatred, contempt, and ridicule."

 As NPR reported, Jones is embroiled in another lawsuit filed by a former foreign service officer who says he received death threats from Jones-inspired conspiracy theorists after sharing a video of a woman being struck by a car during last year's Charlottesville, Va., protests.